abuaesh/Private-Blockchain/README.md

      * 2. Each Block should check the with the previousBlockHash */

-## How to test your application functionalities?
+## How to test the application functionalities?

-To test your application I recommend you to use POSTMAN, this tool will help you to make the requests to the API.
+To test the application, it is recommended to use POSTMAN, this tool will help make the requests to the API.
-Always is useful to debug your code see what is happening in your algorithm, so I will let you this video for you to check on how to do it >https://www.youtube.com/watch?v=6cOsxaNC06c .
-Try always to debug your code to understand what you are doing.

-1. Run your application using the command `node app.js` You should see in your terminal a message indicating that the server is listening in port 8000:
+1. Run the application using the command `node app.js` You should see in your terminal a message indicating that the server is listening in port 8000:
 > Server Listening for port: 8000

-2. To make sure your application is working fine and it creates the Genesis Block you can use POSTMAN to request the Genesis block:
+2. To make sure the application is working fine and it creates the Genesis Block you can use POSTMAN to request the Genesis block:
     ![Request: http://localhost:8000/block/0 ](https://s3.amazonaws.com/video.udacity-data.com/topher/2019/April/5ca360cc_request-genesis/request-genesis.png)
 3. Make your first request of ownership sending your wallet address:
     ![Request: http://localhost:8000/requestValidation ](https://s3.amazonaws.com/video.udacity-data.com/topher/2019/April/5ca36182_request-ownership/request-ownership.png)